smyers24/smyers24.github.io/about.md

 ## Programming Skills

-#### C#: controls, communications, and data processing
+#### C#: Backend, desktop applications, and more
-- Lead developer for code development and refactoring.
-	- Modernize code library and ensure all code is modular
-	- Process feedback data from systems and manipulate using algorithms, file IO, and more.
+- Backend duties such as APIs, data processing, and more.
-	- Help oversee direction of code progression
-	- Delegate tasks to interns to ensure deadlines are met
-- Develop serial communication software to talk to hardware devices
+- Desktop development.
+Typically helpful tools that automate tedious tasks or save time by aggregating commonly needed tools.
+- Writing tests and ensuring proper code coverage.
+- Writing tools to monitor system health

+#### Javascript: Frontend work
+- Write code to fulfill scripting needs for frontend work.

+#### CSHTML: Frontwork
+- Complement Javscript code with views using Razor

 #### Python: Basic projects
   - Several Raspberry Pi projects such as: Spotify server, Minecraft server, basic LED control, and more.